How the Disney Rider Switch Program Works

 What Is Rider Switch?

-Rider Switch (sometimes called “child swap”) is a free service that lets one adult wait with a child or non-rider while the rest of the group rides.
-When the first group is done, the waiting adult can ride next without waiting in the full line again.
+Rider Switch (you'll also hear it called "child swap") is a free service that lets one adult wait with a child or non-rider while the rest of the group rides.
+When the first group finishes, the waiting adult gets to ride next without heading back through the full line.

 How to Use Rider Switch

-Arrive together at the attraction entrance with your entire group and let the Cast Member know you’d like to use Rider Switch.
+1. Head to the attraction entrance together with your whole group and tell the Cast Member you'd like to use Rider Switch.

-The Cast Member will scan the MagicBands or tickets of those who will ride second - this group is called “Party 2.”
+2. The Cast Member will scan the MagicBands or tickets of everyone riding second.
+This group is called "Party 2."

-The first group (“Party 1”) rides as normal, while Party 2 waits outside the attraction.
+3. The first group ("Party 1") rides as usual while Party 2 waits nearby.

-Your return time will show in the My Disney Experience app.
-Typically, Party 2 can ride within one hour of the first group’s start time.
+4. Your return time shows up in the My Disney Experience app.
+Party 2 can usually ride within an hour of Party 1's start time.

-Once the first ride is complete, Party 2 can enter through the Lightning Lane to take their turn.
-One guest from the first group can ride again with the second group (great for families with an older child who wants to ride twice).
+5. Once the first ride wraps up, Party 2 enters through the Lightning Lane for their turn.
+One person from Party 1 can hop back on with Party 2, which is perfect for an older kid who wants to ride twice.

-When in doubt, always ask the cast member at the front of the ride.
-They will happily walk you through the process.
+When in doubt, just ask the Cast Member at the front of the ride.
+They'll happily walk you through it.

-Always bring your entire group to the Cast Member at the same time.
-They want to see the non-rider.
+• Always bring your whole group to the Cast Member at the same time.
+They need to see the non-rider.

 Using Rider Switch with Lightning Lane

-If you’ve purchased a Lightning Lane Multi Pass or Lightning Lane Single Pass, you can still use Rider Switch.
+Already bought a Lightning Lane Multi Pass or Single Pass?
+You can still use Rider Switch.

-Everyone in your riding group (both Party 1 and Party 2) needs a valid Lightning Lane selection for that attraction.
-When you arrive, just let the Cast Member know you plan to use Rider Switch as well.
+Everyone who's riding (both Party 1 and Party 2) needs a valid Lightning Lane selection for that attraction.
+When you arrive, just let the Cast Member know you're planning to use Rider Switch too.

 While they are riding → do this.